Baku during World War I

-With the outbreak of hostilities in the Caucasus as part of World war I, Azerbaijan was also involved in the war, being part of the Russian Empire.
+With the outbreak of hostilities in the Caucasus as part of World War I, Azerbaijan also became involved in the war, being part of the Russian Empire.
 Baku oil was of particular importance.

 Socio-economic situation

 By the beginning of the war, Baku's population exceeded 215,000, comprising 36% Russians, 34% Azerbaijanis, 19% Armenians, and 4.5% Jews.

 In August 1914, the provincial Committee for assistance to war victims was established in Baku.
 Additionally, the Baku city Council provided material assistance to soldiers families.
 In December 1914, the Caucasus Committee was established to provide assistance to refugees.

 From February 14 to 18, 1916, women in Baku staged protests against the increase in food prices.

 In 1917, oil production in Baku was 382,000 tons, that is, more than 15% of world production.
 In the spring of 1918, approximately 1,280,000 tons of oil were shipped from Baku to Russia.